webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 ```

 Above we call `device.createBuffer` to create a buffer. `size` is the size in
-bytes, in this case it will be 12 because size in bytes of a `Float32Array` of 3
+bytes.
+In this case, it will be 12 because the size in bytes of a `Float32Array` of 3
 values is 12.
 If you're not familiar with `Float32Array` and typed arrays then
 see [this article](webgpu-memory-layout.html).